Gravitational wave: LIGO and Virgo observations

 In 2021, the detection of the first two neutron star-black hole binaries by the LIGO and VIRGO detectors was published in the Astrophysical Journal Letters, allowing to first set bounds on the quantity of such systems.
 No neutron star-black hole binary had ever been observed using conventional means before the gravitational observation.

 Microscopic sources

-In 1964 Halpern and Laurent theoretically proved that gravitational spin-2 electron transitions are possible in atoms.
+In 1964, L. Halpern and B. Laurent theoretically proved that gravitational spin-2 electron transitions are possible in atoms.
 Compared to electric and magnetic transitions the emission probability is extremely low.
 Stimulated emission was discussed for increasing the efficiency of the process.
 Due to the lack of mirrors or resonators for gravitational waves, they determined that a single pass GASER (a kind of laser emitting gravitational waves) is practically unfeasible.